Goudman History, Family Crest & Coats of Arms

 Goudman Settlers in United States in the 20th Century

-- Alona Goudman, aged 28, who emigrated to the United States, in 1909
+- Alona Goudman, aged 28, who immigrated to the United States, in 1909

 - Alfred George Goudman, aged 29, who landed in America, in 1921

-- Samouel Goudman, aged 21, who emigrated to the United States from Alexandrie, Africa, in 1921
+- Samouel Goudman, aged 21, who immigrated to the United States from Alexandrie, Africa, in 1921